Chapter 9 : Year 1: Light

 “I have to go find Hermione,” he said.

 Ron felt as if a pair of cold hands gripped his heart, but he shook his head vigorously and pushed them away.
 Seyrod had been his mentor, his friend, and if he had died for him… but he couldn’t think about it, not now.
 Hermione first, he thought.
-He didn’t even stop to check if Demelza had been right.
-Instead, he hurried over to the group of students who had clustered inside the walls, before anyone could confirm something that he didn’t need to hear.
-Not until you’ve found Hermione and made sure that she’s safe, he told himself.
+He did not even stop to check if Demelza had been right.
+Instead, he hurried over to the group of students who had clustered inside the burning walls, before anyone could confirm something that he did not need to hear just yet.
+Not until I’ve found Hermione and made sure that she’s safe, he told himself.

 As the fire spread inwards, the students moved closer and closer towards the middle of the Quidditch pitch.
 Ron’s eyes swept over their faces as he searched for his girlfriend's bushy hair in the crowd.
 At the same time, he squeezed himself through the group of people, whose faces were either wet with tears or rigid with fear and shock.
 Suddenly, a familiar figure caught his eyes.